-- Experiment with transformations in the plane - Understand congruence in terms of rigid motions - Prove geometric theorems - Make geometric constructions - Understand and apply similarity concepts - Define trigonometric ratios and solve problems involving right triangles - Understand and apply theorems about circles - Find arc lengths and areas of sectors of circles - Use coordinates to prove simple geometric theorems algebraically - Explain volume formulas and use them to solve problems - · Visualize relationships between two-dimensional and three-dimensional objects - Apply geometric concepts in modeling situations
+- Experiment with transformations in the plane - Understand congruence in terms of rigid motions - Prove geometric theorems - Make geometric constructions - Understand and apply similarity concepts - Define trigonometric ratios and solve problems involving right triangles - Understand and apply theorems about circles - Find arc lengths and areas of sectors of circles - Use coordinates to prove simple geometric theorems algebraically - Explain volume formulas and use them to solve problems - Visualize relationships between two-dimensional and three-dimensional objects - Apply geometric concepts in modeling situations

-Guideline: The most successful students have earned a C- or better in Algebra 1
+Guideline: The most successful students have earned a C- or better in Algebra 1; a co taught section of this course is available.

-331 ALGEBRA 2 - Honors
+331 ALGEBRA 2 - Honors 5 credits/year

 Building on their work with linear, quadratic, and exponential functions, students extend their repertoire of functions to include polynomial, rational, and radical functions.
-Students work closely with the expressions that define the functions and continue to expand and hone their abilities to model situations and solve equations, including solving quadratic equations over the set of complex numbers and solving exponential equations using the properties of logarithms.
+Students work closely with the expressions that define the functions and continue to expand and hone their abilities to model situations and to solve equations, including solving quadratic equations over the set of complex numbers and solving exponential equations using the properties of logarithms.
 A graphing calculator is used extensively throughout the course to organize data in tables and graphs, formulate equations, and make predictions and decisions.
 Students in this course are expected to produce high-quality projects outside of class.
 Upon successful completion of this course, students will be able to: